Thursday, March 28, 2:00–5:00 p.m.

 Kate McConnell, Assistant Vice President for Research and Assessment, and Dawn Michele Whitehead, Senior Director for Global Learning and Curricular Change and Interim Senior Director, Communications—AAC&U

 Workshop 5: Embedding Equity through the Practice of Real Talk

 Two common themes discussed on college campuses at all organizational levels are equity and student success.
 A question that all institutions face is how to better prepare faculty to address these issues in the classroom.
 Based on the presenters book, The Pedagogy of Real Talk: Engaging, Teaching, and Connecting with Students at Risk (2015), this workshop will addresses issues of student success and belonging for all students in the classroom.
 Drawing on his own experiences and his extensive work with K-12 and college students, Hernandez has developed a pedagogical approach he describes as “real talk” - an instructor-led discussion surrounding a series of broad, engaging themes that motivate student-oriented outcomes, created to establish connections, understanding, trust, empathy and caring for one another.
-In this workshop Hernandez will share his story and discuss how his pedagogical innovations can be adapted for use with a students in the college classroom (with a particular focus on low-income, first generation, and male students).
-The workshop will pay particular attention to courses taught during the transition from high school to college (orientation, first-year seminars, etc.).
+In this workshop Hernandez will share his story and discuss how his pedagogical innovations can be adapted for use with students in the college classroom (with a particular focus on low-income, first generation, and male students).
+The workshop will pay particular attention to how his approach can be applied in any college classroom.